nhthieu/nhthieu.github.io/src/content/blog/motherfucking-blog.md

 ### Seriously, what the fuck else do you want?

-You probably build a blog by throwing in a fuck bunch of Wordpress theme slapped together by some designer with another fuch bunch of Adobe XD/Adobe AI.
+You probably build a blog by throwing in a fuck bunch of Wordpress theme slapped together by some designer with another fuck bunch of Adobe XD/Adobe AI.
 You think your heavy-as-fuck carousel library or some useless shitty 13mb effect would get you some fucking eye-catching experience when in fact nobody gives a fuck.
 Wrong, motherfucker.
 Let me describe your perfect-ass blog:

 - Shit's lightweight and loads fast.
 - Fucking fits on all your shitty screens.